 - Online weekly newspaper: The Wilson Center Weekly

 - Facebook presence: http://www.facebook.com/WilsonCenterPaceU

 - Follow us on Instagram: @Paceuwilsoncenter

-The Wilson Center’s work has been covered prominently in both local and national press, including the Associated Press, Crain’s and Westchester Magazine’s 914Inc.
+The Wilson Center’s work has been covered prominently in both local and national press, including the Associated Press, Crain’s, The New York Times and Westchester Magazine’s 914Inc.
 The Wilson Center has also had stand-alone profiles of its research published in Fast Company, The Chronicle of Philanthropy and The Wall Street Journal.